Rebellion: Classification

 Greek War of Independence, (1821–30), rebellion of Greeks within the Ottoman Empire, a struggle which resulted in the establishment of an independent Greece.

 Uprisings which revolt, resisting and taking direct action against an authority, law or policy, as well as organize, are rebellions.

-An insurrection is an uprising to change the government.
+An insurrection is an armed revolt to change the government, its policies, or its politicians by force.
 If a government does not recognize rebels as belligerents, then they are insurgents and the revolt is an insurgency.
 In a larger conflict, the rebels may be recognized as belligerents without their government being recognized by the established government, in which case the conflict becomes a civil war.
 (Note: In supporting Lincoln on this issue, the Supreme Court upheld his theory of the Civil War as an insurrection against the United States government that could be suppressed according to the rules of war.
 In this way, the United States was able to fight the war as if it were an international war, without actually having to recognize the de jure existence of the Confederate government.)

 Civil resistance movements have often aimed at, and brought about, the fall of a government or head of state, and in these cases they could be considered a form of rebellion.
 In many of these cases, the opposition movement saw itself not only as nonviolent but also as upholding their country's constitutional system against a government that was unlawful, for example if it had refused to acknowledge its defeat in an election.
 Thus, rebel does not always capture the element in some of these movements of acting to defend the rule of law and constitutionalism.

-In contrast, an attempt for an overthrow of a government by—and installation of a limited group of—people is a putsch, and by an elite a coup d'état.
+In contrast, an attempt for an overthrow of a government by—and installation of—a limited group of people is a putsch, and by an elite a coup d'état.

 If the existing system of society, like a government or its form is changed, it is most often called a revolution.